businessandyandthefeerex/businessandyandthefeerex.github.io/README.md

  - add rest of the old reviews, separate out repeat reviews into their own files
  - add a /latest/ page and direct it to the latest review, use this for a landing page for the link in subscriber emails
  - add our art from SIR maybe
+ - edit page titles so that we don't get "whatever | Alembic", we want "page | Business Andy & The Fee-Rex" or similar
  - map automation if possible - export to google drive done, upload to mymaps is apparently not possible
  - test if posts with multiple categories can dynamically create folders for blog posts
  - categories table page for filtering by arbitrary category labels